Corsican conflict: 1990s: Internal feuds and the assassination of Claude Érignac

-2000: "Reunification of the Internal Factions"
+2000s: "Reunification of the Internal Factions"

 The FLNC has continued its attacks into the 2000s, although at a much reduced tempo when compared with the late 1970s.
 Many FLNC bombs failed to detonate or attacks had to be aborted.
 Nevertheless, the FLNC did manage to carry out a number of successful attacks including the 2002 bombing of a military barracks in Lumio which injured a number of gendarmes, bomb attacks against a number of hotels in Marseille in 2004 and rocket attacks against a number of barracks in 2007.

 In 2009 it carried out a car bomb attack against a gendarmerie barracks in Vescovato.
-The FLNC also claimed that all the different factions had reunified.
 During the early 2000s the FLNC had been divided into the FLNC-UC, the FLNC-1976, and the FLNC-22 October.

 The FLNC continued its attacks against the properties of French mainlanders living on Corsica.
 At the end of 2011 the group released a statement in which it claimed responsibility for 38 bomb attacks in the preceding 4 months.
 In the statement the armed group said they "would remain attentive and never let pass an opportunity for peace."

-2010: Cessation of hostilities and minor incidents
+2010s: Cessation of hostilities and minor incidents

 In June 2014, the FLNC-UC announced the cessation of the armed struggle, stating that the Front has "decided to engage unilaterally in a process of demilitarisation and a progressive exit from clandestinity."
-On 3 May 2016, the FLNC-22 announced that they will "end military operations" by October 2016, following the lead of the FLNC-UC, in order to allow the island’s new assembly, led by nationalists, "to fulfil its mandate calmly".
+On 3 May 2016, the FLNC-22 announced that they will "end military operations" by October 2016, following the lead of the FLNC-UC, in order to allow the island's new assembly, led by nationalists, "to fulfil its mandate calmly".
 In July 2016, FLNC-22 warned of a "determined response, without any qualms" for any jihadist attack in Corsica.

 Despite the official cessation of hostilities in 2014, a number of attacks took place in the 2010s, most likely conducted by small splinter groups.
 On 15 October 2016, riots erupted in Bastia over the conviction of three nationalists for a bomb attack in 2012.
 Molotov cocktails and projectiles were thrown at police.
 In March 2019, prior to President Emmanuel Macron visiting Corsica on 4 April, two villas were bombed without any injuries.
 Then, just three days before the arrival of President Emmanuel Macron, two homemade explosive devices were found in front of government buildings in Bastia.
 At the end of September 2019, a group of Corsican nationalists, one of which was armed, announced the revival of the FLNC in a video message.
 The group threatened to attack property of foreign investors, and demanded that selling land to non-Corsicans should be prohibited.
 Yet again, on 14 July 2020, a group of four armed militants held a public speech in a village 50 kilometres from Bastia.
 The group claimed a shooting incident at the Montesoro Gendarmerie in Bastia and left a leaflet demanding mandatory Corsican language education beginning in kindergarten and limitation of tourists to twice the island's population during busy months.